dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 Kernel space (e.g. drivers, networking, etc) is where all kernel related processes run.
 All non-kernal programs (e.g. a shell or browser) run in user space.

 User space programs interact with the kernel through special devices or system calls that they make.
 Each running program is called a process and it has its own private virtual memory space, and runs as a particular `user:group` so it can access files on the file system.
-A process has a state (e.g. running) and a unique process identification number called a PID.
+A process has a state (e.g. running, waiting to run, or blocked) and a unique process identification number called a PID.

 There are 3 types of processes:
 1. **User processes** are generally assocaited with a user and are associated with a terminal.
 They can be run in the foreground (consuming the terminal input) or in the background (the terminal is available for input).